Z-kk-0/zkkodb/README.md

 The parser module is responsible for:

-- Receiving and parsing JSON strings
+- Receiving, validate and parsing JSON strings
 - Dispatching the command to its corresponding validation function (e.g. `"command": "create"` → `validate_create`)
 - Validating the syntactic and semantic correctness of each command
 - Deserializing validated commands into typed Rust structs for later processing